 More conventional programs, where the blackspots have been selected on the basis of crashes involving all vehicles and the treatments designed with all types of road users in mind further indicates that the MBP is returning good value for money.
 For example, Scully et al. cite two relatively recent blackspot programs where the cost of preventing a motorcycle FSI crash was \$534 841 and \$413 112.
 However, it must be remembered that these blackspot programs do not have the specific aim of preventing motorcycle crashes and therefore it is likely that many elements of the program are not particularly helpful for motorcyclists.
-It should also be remembered that the vehicle mix and that the blackspot programs generally result produce substantial returns in terms of reductions in crashes involving other classes of road user.
+It should also be remembered that the routes where the general blackspot programs apply have a low proportion of motorcycles in the vehicle mix and that the blackspot programs generally result produce substantial returns in terms of reductions in crashes involving other classes of road user.